 The result files are all output in a special sub-directory, having the same name as your project, but with the ".res" extension.
 This has been done to structure your result files according to different projects.
-For instance, if your project file is called my\file.arp, then the result files will be in a sub-directory called [my\file.res]
+For instance, if your project file is called my_file.arp, then the result files will be in a sub-directory called [my_file.res]

-7.1 Result file
+7.1 Result files